To get started quickly, you can check out some sample code that we have provided for you using the steps below. Click them to learn more.

 Once you have made your desired changes, use git to push the code to the Heroku repository.
 Replace EDITED-FILES with the files you edited, or just use -A to add all changes.

-If you would like to set up your own locally hosted development environment to see your changes without having to push to the Heroku repository, you can change your app stream to point to http://localhost (or http://localhost:3000 for Ruby on Rails apps).
-To do this, edit your app stream's <iframe>d URL.
+If you would like to set up your own locally hosted development environment to see your changes without having to push to the Heroku repository, you can change your app stream to point to https://localhost (or https://localhost:3000 for Ruby on Rails apps).
+To do this, edit your app stream's <iframe>d HTTPS URL.

 Be sure to read Heroku's documentation for explanations of how to do more advanced things with your hosted app, such as scaling your app's workers, database management, etc.